 - He got up from the table: How do you live the Eucharist?
 In a sedentary way or do you allow yourself to be moved to action by the fire of the love which you receive?
-Do you run the risk that the Eucharist in which you participate is lost in contemplative Narcissism, without leading to the commitment of solidarity and sharing? - He removed His outer garments: when you go from the Eucharist to daily life, do you know how to remove the garments of your own benefit, your calculations, personal interests to allow yourself to be guided by an authentic love toward others? - Taking a towel He wrapped it around His waist: this is the image of the "Church of the apron".
-In the life of your family, of your ecclesial community, do you walk on the street of service?
+Do you run the risk that the Eucharist in which you participate is lost in contemplative Narcissism, without leading to the commitment of solidarity and sharing?
+Your commitment in favor of justice, of the poor, does it come from the habit of encountering Christ in the Eucharist, from the familiarity with him? - He removed his outer garments: when from the Eucharist you go to daily life, do you know how to remove the garments of your own benefit, your calculations, personal interests to allow yourself to be guided by an authentic love toward others? - Or rather, after the Eucharist you are not capable of removing your garments of domination and of arrogance to put on those of simplicity, of poverty? - Taking a towel he wrapped it around his waist: this is the image of the "Church of the apron".
+In the life of your family, of your ecclesial community, do you walk on the street of service, of sharing?
 Are you directly involved in the service to the poor and to the least?
-Do you know how to see the face of Christ who asks to be served and loved in the poor?
+Do you know how to see the face of Christ who asks to be served, loved in the poor?

-3. ORATIO
+ORATIO

-a) Psalm 116 (114-115), 12-13; 15-16; 17-18
+Psalm 116 (114-115): 12-13; 15-16; 17-18

 The Psalmist who finds himself in the time and in the presence of the liturgical assembly sings his sacrifice of thanksgiving.
 Voltaire who had a special predilection for v.
-12 expressed himself as follows: "What can I offer to the Lord for all the gifts which He has given me?"
+12 expressed himself as follows: "What can I offer to the Lord for all the gifts which he has given me?"

-What return can I make to Yahweh

-for His generosity to me?
+What return can I make to Yahweh for his generosity to me?

-I shall take up the cup of salvation

-and call on the name of Yahweh.
+I shall take up the cup of salvation and call on the name of Yahweh.

-Costly in Yahweh's sight

-is the death of His faithful.

-I beg You, Yahweh!
+Costly in Yahweh's sight is the death of his faithful.
+I beg you, Yahweh!

-I am Your servant,
+I am your servant,

-I am Your servant and my mother was Your servant;

-You have undone my fetters.
+I am your servant and my mother was your servant; you have undone my fetters.

-I shall offer You a sacrifice of thanksgiving

-and call on the name of Yahweh.
+I shall offer you a sacrifice of thanksgiving and call on the name of Yahweh.

-I shall fulfill my vows to Yahweh,

-witnessed by all His people
+I shall fulfil my vows to Yahweh, witnessed by all his people